The lives of business bankruptcy clients are peopled with a less than obvious cast of creditors.

 But further discussion brought out the fact that he had some further, related exposure to the customers of his business.

-Narrow focus or bad assumptions on the part of the client, one or the other just about torpedoed this case.
+Whether the issue was an overly narrow focus or bad assumptions on the part of the client, one or the other just about torpedoed this case.

 Another instance of entrepreneurial myopia stands out among my war stories.